google/WebFundamentals/src/content/en/tools/workbox/guides/advanced-recipes.md

 When a waiting service worker is found we inform the user that an updated version of the site is available and prompt them to reload.
-If they accept the prompt, we use `messageSkipWaiting()` to the waiting service worker telling it to run `skipWaiting()`, meaning it'll start to activate.
+If they accept the prompt, we use `messageSkipWaiting()` to tell the waiting service worker to run `self.skipWaiting()`, meaning it'll start to activate.
 Once the new service worker has activated and taken control, we reload the current page, causing the latest version of all the precached assets to be displayed.